Yemen Oil and Gas Corporation

 In 2023, reports emerged about the floating storage and offloading vessel FSO Safer belonging to YOGC which remains unmaintained and polluting the Red Sea since the beginning of the civil war.
 In March 2023, the United Nations decided to replace it with one of their very large crude carriers (VLCC) to avoid a possible oil spill and environmental catastrophe.
 Facilities of the Yemen Oil and Gas corporations were attacked by Israel on July 2024.

+In 2024, Prime Minister Ahmed Awad bin Mubarak stated that since the Houthi economic war began, Yemen has lost more than $2 billion in revenue because of the stop on oil exports.